beratyldr/HW4/README.md

-# Homework 4
+#  4

-You should implement an API which contains CategoryController, ProductController, UserController, BasketController, CheckoutController and OrderController.
+You should implement an API which contains CategoryController, UserController, UserController, BasketController, CheckoutController and OrderController.
 Database should be Postgresql.
 JPA code first approach should be followed.

 ## Category Controller
 You should use CRUD operations.